mesosphere/dcos-docs-site/pages/dkp/kaptain/2.0.0/install/air-gapped-2.1/index.md

 Refer to [DKP install instructions][dkp_install], if you want to deploy Kaptain in a networked environment or to [DKP 2.2 air-gapped instructions][2.2_air] if you are deploying in DKP 2.2.

-Kaptain supports installation on an air-gapped (a.k.a. offline or private) DKP managed cluster.
-Before installing Kaptain, please follow the [air-gapped installation guide][konvoy-air-gap] to set up the air-gapped DKP managed cluster.
-The cluster admin is responsible for configuring the DKP cluster correctly and ensuring container images have been pre-loaded to the private registry before installing Kaptain.
+Kaptain supports installation on an air-gapped (offline or private) DKP managed cluster.
+Before installing Kaptain, follow the [air-gapped installation guide][konvoy-air-gap] to set up the air-gapped DKP managed cluster.
+The cluster admin is responsible for configuring the DKP cluster correctly and ensuring container images have been pre-loaded to the private registry, before installing Kaptain.

 ## Prerequisites